underhilllabs/table-flip/README.md

 A Clojure compojure app designed to ... flip tables!

-Inspired by lyonsinbeta's app: [Table-Flip-As-A-Service (TFAAS)](https://github.com/lyonsinbeta/table-flip).
+A rewrite in clojure of lyonsinbeta's app: [Table Flipping as a Service (TFAAS)](https://github.com/lyonsinbeta/table-flip).

 ## Usage